i8degrees/json_spirit/README.md

 ## Why ##

 Originally, it was simply to include this library into my project as a git submodule for linking to.
-I had trouble linking to the json_spirit library provided by brew (OSX).
+I had trouble linking to the json_spirit library provided by brew (OS X).
 As with all things in life, it slowly grew from there.

 ## Changes From Original ##

 Except for the minor last two items, no changes have been made to the library source.
 All changes found are within the build script -- CMakeLists.txt.
 The first two, perhaps four items are important (to me).

 * Option to build as either a shared or static library (shared by default).
-    > I had trouble using json_spirit on OSX when compiled as a static library -- something to do with the linking stage and json_spirit_value.o not having symbols.
+    > I had trouble using json_spirit on OS X when compiled as a static library -- something to do with the linking stage and json_spirit_value.o not having symbols.
 Building as a shared library fixes my problem.

 * Add option to build as either debug or release binary (release by default)
     > What a difference it makes in built library file sizes!

 * Add install_name_dir CMake property to build library so we do not have to manually "fix" it with install_name_tool when bundling it with third-party software; this only affects the build if you are building within the OS X environment.
-* Add OSX Framework bundle support; this option is only available within the OS X environment.
+* Add OS X Framework bundle support; this option is only available within the OS X environment.
   > @rpath installation path support; you simply need to use install_name_tool -add_rpaths argument to set the proper runtime search paths and you are good to go.

-* CMake option for OSX Universal Libraries.
+* CMake option for OS X Universal Libraries.
 By default, this feature is disabled.
 This option is only available within the OS X environment.
 * Add soname version property to target library
 * CMake module for finding json_spirit
+  > I install this module to paths that (hopefully!) are within find_package search paths so that you need nothing more than find_package ( json_spirit )
 * 'make uninstall' target support
 * Drop the minimum required CMake version to 2.0
 * Add CMake options for building demos and tests; default is enabled.